coldspire/last-candle-flame/posts/mapping-out.md

 date: 2020-12-31
 tags: "['coding', 'rxjs', 'learning']"
 layout: layouts/post.njk
-title: 'Mapping Out '
+title: Mapping Out with RxJS
 description: How I finally came to understand the RxJS flattening operators.

 ---
 ### The journey

-The Pluralsight course "Play by Play: Angular and ngrx," \[VERIFY AND GET LINK\] Duncan Hunter mentions that the learning curve of \[RxJS\]([https://rxjs-dev.firebaseapp.com/](https://rxjs-dev.firebaseapp.com/) "https://rxjs-dev.firebaseapp.com/") can be visualized through a repeated pattern of small flat periods of understanding followed by sheer ascents of struggle.
+The Pluralsight course "Play by Play: Angular and ngrx," \[VERIFY AND GET LINK\] Duncan Hunter mentions that the learning curve of [RxJS](https://rxjs-dev.firebaseapp.com/ "RxJS home page") can be visualized through a repeated pattern of small flat periods of understanding followed by sheer ascents of struggle.
 This post is about my latest journey through one of those ascents: struggling to understand the flattening operators of RxJS.

 #### The accused